Dünamünde Action: Second action

-The killers forced the victims to lie face down on the trench floor, or more often, on the bodies of the people who had just been shot.
-The people were not sprayed with bullets.
-Rather, to save ammunition, each person was shot just once, in the back of the head.
+Victims were forced to lie face down on the trench floor, or more often, on the bodies of the people who had just been shot.
+To save ammunition, each person was shot just once, in the back of the head.
 Anyone not killed outright was simply buried alive when the pit was covered up.
 After the war, when a number of the Einsatzgruppen commanders were placed on trial before the Nuremberg Military Tribunal in the Einsatzgruppen case, the tribunal found that "one defendant did not exclude the possibility that an executee could only seem to be dead because of shock or temporary unconsciousness.
 In such cases it was inevitable he would be buried alive."

-Aftermath

-What had happened to the Jews from the ghetto became known when on March 16 and 17, several vans returned to the ghetto carrying the personal property of the people who had been murdered.
-The clothing bore mudstains and signs of having been hastily removed.
-For example, stockings were still attached to garters.
-A detail was assigned to sort and clean these items, many of the items were recognized by name tags and other indicia of ownership.